icemobilelab/loyalty-amqp-lib/README.md

 — When a message fails to be published an `error` event will be emitted

 ### Close a connection
 — When we call `stop()` on an instance of the consumer or publisher, the connection and channel are closed.
-When all of this is done, a `close` event is emitted.
+When both the channel and connection have closed, a `close` event will be emitted.

 ### When a channel closes
 When a close event has been emitted on a channel, and the close event has an error, the base class will emit a `disconnect` event, recreate the channel, and then emit a `reconnect` event.